- Contractor Resources

 Ensures there is appropriate disclosure to increase market transparency.

-It seems that insurance companies are already reacting to the upcoming legislation changes, by starting to bring contractors on board.
-At SJD we’re already seeing a huge increase in Actuary Contractors on our books, and one of our industry experts estimates that each insurance company will require 15 to 20 contractors.
+Insurance companies reacted to the legislation changes, bringing contractors on board.
+We’re seeing a huge increase in Actuary Contractors on our books, and one of our industry experts estimates that each insurance company will require 15 to 20 contractors.

-The first decision you need to make is whether to set up your own limited company, or whether to operate through an umbrella company.
-There are pros and cons to each (click the link for our guide on limited or umbrella)- but if you’re looking for the greatest amount of take-home pay, then any accountant will tell you that contracting through your own limited company is the most tax efficient option.
+The first decision you need to make is whether to set up your own limited company, or whether to operate under an umbrella company.
+There are pros and cons to each - but if you’re looking for the greatest amount of take-home pay, then any accountant will tell you that contracting through your own limited company is the most tax efficient option.

-Yes we would agree it does require a little more administration on your part, but the 15,000 contractor clients which we already support – all of whom trade through their own limited companies – are a testament to the fact that the extra 15 or 20 minutes a month of administration that’s needed is well worth the effort.
+It does require a little more administration on your part, but the 15,000+ contractor clients which we already support - all of whom trade through their own limited companies - are a testament to the fact that the extra 15 or 20 minutes a month of administration that’s needed is well worth the effort.

 You may also find our contractor careers section helpful, especially if you have been out of the job-hunting market for some time.
 There are some great hints and tips on CV writing and interview techniques, as well as ways to get an edge over your competitors.

 Watch our brief LTD vs PAYE Umbrella video, then get more detail on what structure is best for you in our FREE guide.

 Please provide some details to continue.

 Appointing an accountant can save you time and stress when starting up on your own.
 If you would like to speak to someone about any of the above information or any other queries you may have, arrange a callback and a member of the team will be in touch.